 Mr. Bowles said that Nazdar anticipates a strong year in 2003, particularly if the economy picks up.

 “We’re optimistic about 2003,” Mr. Bowles said.
 “We plan to continue to grow our marketshare and reach into new markets and into other countries.
 We compete in a market that is tied to advertising and the economy, and if the economy takes a turn for the better, we will make our targeted goals much easier.”

 Phone: (516) 294-8811

 Major Products: Conventional offset and waterless offset, flexo, duplicator and ink jet inks.

-Key Personnel: Joe Bendowski, president; Ken Ferguson, technical director; Robert Langer, VP of finance; John Sammis, general manager, New York; Dan Storto, general manager, Chicago.
+Key Personnel: Robert Speijer, president; Ken Ferguson, technical director; Robert Langer, VP of finance; John Sammis, general sales manager, U.S.; Dan Storto, general manager, Chicago.

 Number of Employees: 120.

 Operating Facilities: Three locations, including headquarters and manufacturing in Mineola, NY, and offices in Chicago and Los Angeles.